-Fortnite offers 29 accessibility features in the Difficulty, Getting Started, Reading, Navigation, Controls, Visual and Audio areas to aid enjoyment of the game for different players.
+We've documented 26 accessibility features for Fortnite in the Difficulty, Getting Started, Reading, Navigation, Controls, Visual and Audio areas to aid enjoyment of the game for different players.
 This report is created with input from accessibility experts and the player community to help people find games that have the accessibility features they require.
 Once you have found potential games on the database, there are excellent specialist accessibility sites that offer in-depth reviews to guide your purchasing decisions.Fortnite (sometimes misspelled Fortnight) rose to popularity via its Battle Royale mode where 100 players fight against each other in online battles to the death.
 While they play, using shooting, evasion and building skills to survive, a storm is closing in to make the playable area shrink.

 There is some reading required.
 Subtitles for in-game narration.

 Sensitivity and button mapping is extensive with many options.
 You can opt to toggle rather than hold for sprinting and to tap rather than hold to interact.
 You can also get doors and pick-ups to happen automatically.

 There's a setting to visualise audio cues via a circular overlay that shows the player the direction of any sounds nearby.
 It also includes icons and colours to give a visual representation of this audio information.